 1996-2000 - A group known as the S.A Gay and Lesbian Choir started around February 1996.
 They rehearsed in the Beans Bar, the Mars Bar and the Bowden-Brompton Community Centre, having several directors over the years the group dissolved around 2000.

-2005/6 - Performances at the Folk Club and participation in the rally at Parliament House and Gay Pride March & candlelight vigil.
-James and Dawn where co-directors during this period.
+Further performances at the Mayfair Theatre the Folk Club and participation in the rally at Parliament House and Gay Pride March & candlelight vigil in 2003/4.

-2007 - Angela took over direction of the Qwire. performance highlights were: Pyjama Party, Feast Fundraiser, Candlelight Vigil and participation in the Gay Pride March.
+Qwire also performed at Pyjama Party, Feast Fundraiser, Candlelight Vigil and participation in the Gay Pride March for 2007 through 2010.

-2013 - Justin stood down from directing and Matt tool up the baton.
-Many of our members went to Tasmania to be part of the Festival of Voices.
+2013 - Many of our members went to Tasmania to join the Festival of Voices.
 We performed two movie themed shows in conjunction with the Mitcham City Brass Band.
 We appeared at the opening to the "Gay Times Are Here Again", an exhibition celebrating the 40th anniversary of the 1973 Adelaide Gay Pride Week.
 Our end of year concert was at Elder Hall as part of the Feast Festival.

 Frequently Asked Questions